NiBuch/infosec-careers/interview_questions/non-technical_questions.md

     A maturity question.
 The goal here is to list pros and cons rather than be biased towards one or the other.
-Yes, 'open source' can mean more eyes on it, but 'open source' can also mean that a professional developer, a college sophomore, and Russian Speecial Forces can all contribute to it, sometimes going unchecked.
+Yes, 'open source' can mean more eyes on it, but 'open source' can also mean that a professional developer, a college sophomore, and Russian Special Forces can all contribute to it, sometimes going unchecked.
 Proprietary software doesn't always get audited, but it often has better support, and there's a quality you get when the software is built entirely by professionals.
 Generally speaking, you can't tell a project's quality based solely on whether it's open or closed source.